Luxury Kitchen Design San Francisco Bay.

 See.
 Wet Bar for this kitchen at the bottom section.

-We wanted the kitchen cabinetry to be a color, so we selected blue.
+We wanted the kitchen cabinetry to be in a color for the 2 sibling girlsgoing to College, so we selected blue.
 While we wanted to see the kitchen from the great room.
-However to contain the cooking smells, hence we glazed the enclosure.
+However to contain the cooking smells, hence we glazed the enclosure between the Kitchen below and the dining room and great room.
 The Island in butcher block is rotated, and ends in a round table shape accommodating 5 places.

 Upper cabinets with frosted glass doors.